Neves-P/daise_odeint/README.md

 The original version of DAISIE can be found on CRAN, [here](https://cran.r-project.org/package=DAISIE).

-daisie_odeint is not yet correctly compiling and working with odeintr.
+daisie_odeint is correctly compiles and works with odeintr.
+However, the functions can not yet be called directly by daisie_ML, but work for integrating one system at a time only.

 See a roadmap of the project [here](https://github.com/Neves-P/daisie_odeint/projects/1).